What is an EIN?

 2. For Non-U.S. Individuals or Entities:

-- Apply by Phone: If you’re a non-U.S. resident or entity, you can also apply for an EIN by calling the IRS directly at their international number.
+- Apply by Phone: If you’re a non-U.S. resident or entity, you can also put in an application for EIN by calling the IRS directly at their international number.
 You will need to provide the necessary information over the phone.

 3. EIN Application without SSN or ITIN: